Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 The following Shaman kits are confirmed to be compatible:
 - Witchlight Shaman (Will of the Wisps, by Lava Del'Vortel)
+- Town Medium (Will of the Wisps, by Lava Del'Vortel)
 - Spiritwalker Shaman (by Ulb)
 - Dreadful Witch (I hate Undead, by Raduziel)